IntendaUK/opus-ui-language-server-vscode-client/README.md

 ### Important notes

-- The language server is built to automatically rebuild when it detects a change to either "dependencies", "opusUiComponentLibraries" or "opusUiEnsembles"
+- The language server is built to automatically rebuild when it detects a change to either "dependencies", "peerDependencies", "opusUiComponentLibraries" or "opusUiEnsembles"
 - The language server expects each entry included in "opusUiComponentLibraries" and "opusUiEnsembles" (except for external ensemble entries) to be installed using "npm install" so it can find the associated dependency inside of node_modules.
 If the language server cannot find the dependency, it will be ignored and features such as suggestions, linting, etc. for the associated components will not be shown

 ---